Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many schools in low-lying areas of Thua Thien - Hue have not been able to send students to school because floodwaters have not yet receded.
 (Photo: NV)

-On the same day, two low-lying communes of Phu Vang district (Thua Thien - Hue), Phu Luong and Phu Ho, also had 6 schools from kindergarten to junior high school, with more than 1,000 students, having to temporarily suspend teaching to prevent the danger of flooding.
+On the same day, two low-lying communes of Phu Vang district (Thua Thien - Hue), Phu Luong and Phu Ho, also had 6 schools from kindergarten to junior high school, with more than 1,000 students, had to temporarily suspend teaching to prevent the danger of flooding.

 By noon on October 31, the water level on the Huong River and the Bo River had receded below alert level 2.
 However, according to forecasts from authorities, the situation of heavy rain and flooding in Thua Thien - Hue province will continue to be complicated in the first days of November.